shrivastavprasann001/Learning-MERN-Stack/Node_02/README.md

  ### Understanding Node.js Modules:
 ### At its core, a Node.js module is a reusable piece of code encapsulated within a file or a directory.
 Modules can export functionalities, variables, or objects for use in other parts of the application, fostering a modular and organized codebase.

+## Types of Modules

+### 1. Built-in Modules: Node.js comes with a set of built-in modules, such as http, fs, and path.
+### 2. External Modules: You can install external modules using npm, such as express, mongoose, and nodemailer.
+### 3. Custom Modules: You can also create your own custom modules to reuse code within your project.

 ### we have different kind of modules some of us are given Below
 ### 1. Fs module
 ### 2. Url module